dragonflyoss/Dragonfly/docs/overview/terminology.md

 weight: 5
 ---

+# Terminology

 This topic lists the common terms used throughout Dragonfly.

 ## SuperNode

 SuperNode is a long-time process with two primary responsibilities:

 * It's the tracker and scheduler in the P2P network that choose appropriate downloading net-path for each peer.
 * It's also a CDN server that caches downloaded data from source to avoid downloading same files repeatedly.

 ## dfget